WELCOME and MISSION -

 Our faculty and staff are proud of our excellent academic programs and the dynamic learning experiences that we offer.
 Explore the wonderful, exciting world of the natural sciences, mathematics, computer science, science and math education and the wide variety of engineering technology disciplines in which you can earn your degree.
 The professional opportunities awaiting individuals who earn degrees in our college are expanding rapidly and your future is limited only by your interests and willingness to apply your talents.
 Enjoy your visit and learn more about our dedicated, well-qualified faculty, courses, research and internship activities and excellent facilities.
 Your degree will make you highly competitive in gaining your first professional position or admission to graduate/professional studies.

-We invite you to explore our academic programs and opportunities for pre-professional study by clicking on the links below and at the right:
+We invite you to explore our academic programs and opportunities for pre-professional study:

 S.T.A.N.D.
 Honored by Governor Tomblin for Community Service

 Gov. Earl Ray Tomblin recognized the Fairmont State University and Pierpont Community & Technical College student organization Students Taking Action in Nature’s Defense (S.T.A.N.D.) with a special certificate for their participation in the Governor’s Day to Serve.